JoshLi15/thesis-code/data/scotus/Readme.md

 ## Attribution

-- script 1, 2 and 3 were obtained and adapted from [MTL-Speaker-Embeddings](https://github.com/cvqluu/MTL-Speaker-Embeddings)
+- script 1, 2 and 3 were obtained and adapted from [MTL-Speaker-Embeddings](https://github.com/cvqluu/MTL-Speaker-Embeddings) (see Section **SCOTUS Data Preparation**)

 ## Important Notes